 When we aim to produce sustainable food, it is possible to reduce the negative impact on our environment.
 This can come via a reduction in greenhouse gas emissions or taking care of waterways and habitats4.

 For example, sustainable food is more likely to be grown in season without the need for artificial temperature-controlled greenhouses or storage.
 Another example is allowing the land to replenish versus using fertilizers to ensure one crop after another.

-Sustainable farming also seeks to protect the health and wellbeing of animals which can aid food sustainability2.
+Sustainable farming also seeks to protect the health and well-being of animals which can aid food sustainability.
 From giving animals more room to move around to reducing suffering, naturally healthy animals are a key aim for sustainable production.

 Whereas these processes are typically regarded as safe, much of our food will still contain chemical traces.
 Further, we unnecessarily draw on our natural resources to produce the energy and gases required.

 Sustainable food, on the other hand, is safe and healthy.
-There are no chemicals or pesticides while nutrition is a growing interest7.
-Sustainable food practices allow food to ripen naturally which results in higher levels of nutrients.
+There are no chemicals or pesticides, and nutrition is a growing interest.
+Sustainable food practices allow food to ripen naturally, which results in higher levels of nutrients.

 Fortunately, there are a growing number of food sustainability projects across the globe that are helping communities to reach their sustainable food goals.

 These food production systems are involving people in food production.
 They are also inspiring others to take action whilst promoting an understanding of where their food comes from.

 This clever idea is all about creating a community garden.
 It is run by the charity Global Garden and makes use of available and underutilized urban space.
 The project aims to provide communities with the chance to try out sustainable living.